uibk-uncover/conseal/docs/reference.rst

 On high-level API, the embedding is a black-box.
 You pass in the cover image and obtain the stego image.

-Currently, there are five steganography simulators implemented: LSB, J-UNIWARD, UERD, nsF5 and EBS.
+Currently, there are six steganography simulators implemented: LSB, HUGO, J-UNIWARD, UERD, nsF5 and EBS.

-Simulators of JPEG Steganography
+Simulators of Spatial Steganography
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The JPEG steganography operates on DCT coefficients.
-To learn on how to acquire them, see the `glossary <https://conseal.readthedocs.io/en/latest/glossary.html#jpeg-and-dct>`__.
+*to be written

+HUGO simulator
+"""""""""""""

+.. autofunction:: conseal.hug.simulate_single_channel

 LSB simulator
 """""""""""""